How to create a happier workforce

 Workplace satisfaction is an important factor of an organisation’s success that is often overlooked.
 Many companies focus on output and measure KPIs rather than looking at the bigger picture.

 Happy employees are less likely to resign, saving on recruitment costs.
-They’re also more likely to support each other, creating a healthy workplace culture.
+They’re also more likely to support each other, work productively and create a healthy workplace culture.
 A good workplace culture is more likely to attract – and retain – good talent.

-SEEK’s Workplace Happiness Index, released late last year, found that 62% of New Zealanders are happy at work.
-However, that leaves more than a third of workers feeling unhappy, and 13% (almost 1 in 7) either somewhat or extremely unhappy.
+SEEK’s Workplace Happiness Index 2025, released late last year, found that 65% of New Zealanders are happy at work.
+However, that leaves almost 12% (or 1 in 7) either somewhat or extremely unhappy.

 It’s worthwhile for leaders to take a closer look at employee happiness and explore ways they can improve happiness in their teams.